ishrul/iSpeak-English-Course-web-app/README.md

 In the project directory,

-### Inshallah you can use any state (route) without loading. and i think it will give you a best experience.
+### Inshallah you can use any page (route) without loading. and i think it will give you a best experience.

 ### you can also know details about our course.